maester365/maester/website/docs/automation/azure-devops.md

   - Name: **CLIENTID**, Value: The Application (client) ID of the Entra application you created
   - Name: **CLIENTSECRET**, Value: The client secret you copied in the previous step
     - _Important: Tick the **Keep this value secret** checkbox_
-- Replace the content of the `azure-pipelines.yml` file with the code
+- Replace the content of the `azure-pipelines.yml` file with the code below
 - Click **Validate and save** > **Save**
 - Click **Run** to run the pipeline
 - Click **Job** to view the test results